 Here in Almuñécar, the process is very straightforward, and the following list should get you started:

-- Know when your ITV renewal needs to be done.
+- Know when your ITV renewal in Spain needs to be done.
 It will be listed on the Permiso de Circulación under the matriculation date (Letter I).
 For new cars, your first renewal will be required four years after that date.
 Used cars will be two years from the last ITV inspection which is listed on the Inspecciones Técnicas.

 - Schedule your ITV inspection via phone or the ITV Cita website (https://www.itvcita.com).
 It’s very easy.
 Just specify your matriculation (license plate) and the last 6 digits of your Vehicle Identification Number (listed on both the Permiso de Circulación and Inspecciones Técnicas).
 If you need to get your car repaired or inspected by a mechanic before the ITV inspection, give yourself some lead time before the ITV inspection.
 Schedule your inspection early in the day if possible.
 (I explain why at the end of this post.)